psaisan/psaisan.github.io/README.md

-## To all the cancer patients whose courage and love fuels this work, and to all who fight beside them
+To cancer patients — whose courage and love fuel this work — and to all who fight alongside them.

 ![Banner](https://raw.githubusercontent.com/psaisan/MCAT/main/Images/ovarian.png)